electromech-cpl/openvpn/README.md

 ## Installation
 For the best experience, it is recommended to deploy it within a Docker environment consisting of two distinct containers:
  - The [`electromech-cpl/openvpn-server`](https://github.com/electromech-cpl/openvpn-server) Back-End container (openvpn) for running OpenVPN server.
- - OpenVPN UI Front-End container (openvpn-ui) for efficient management of the OpenVPN server environment.
+ - EmcplVPN Front-End container (openvpn-ui) for efficient management of the OpenVPN server environment.

 However it works fine as standalone application with standalone OpenVPN server as well.
 ### Intel x86 and AMD64 platforms